psychemedia/winter-tales/src/gawain_notes.md

 And as the rest of the party retired for bed, the Lord gestures again for Sir Gawain to tarry with him a while longer by the hearth and the fire.

-They supped and swapped stories, and if we had time now, I would tell you some of their tales'; but through it all, Gawain keeps raising the question of his quest, and again the Lord tells him he has plenty of time, that he should stay another night.
+They supped and swapped stories, and if we had time now, I would tell you some of their tales; but through it all, Gawain keeps raising the question of his quest, and again the Lord tells him he has plenty of time, that he should stay another night.
 And that they should play their game again, for a third time, on the morrow.

 And then they retired, but before too long, the Lord was again up and made ready for the hunt.
 He took __mass, and a quick, early breakfast__, and called for his mount.